 An incoming order is received through EDI and appears in the wholesale system.
 If an order with several different sizes is received, the system intelligently creates prepacks with specific sizes.
-Once the order is validated it becomes a sales order.
-It is then ready to be fulfilled according to date and other parameters.
+Once the order is validated it becomes a sales order and is then ready to be fulfilled according to date and other parameters.

 Once the sales order is fulfilled, a pick slip is generated and sent to the warehouse system.
 When the warehouse ships the order, a pick slip confirmation is automatically sent back to the demand management system.
 After a pick slip is received, an Advance Shipment Notification is sent out to the retailer advising them of order details, expected delivery date, and carton content.
 An EDI invoice is sent to the retailer’s head office as soon as the order is shipped.

 Validation rules for individual customers can be tailored by customizing fields such as codes to use for different functions, default address type for store or warehouse, order multiple automatic adjustments, shipping method validation, discount payment terms, EDI pricing rules, and more.